 - Dementia, strange behavior.

-Can also be present as well.
+It can also be present as well.

 Diagnosis of Hemangiosarcoma